ggiannarakis/ggiannarakis.github.io/_posts/2022-05-04-msr-workshop.md

     image_path: assets/images/msr-screenshot.png
 ---

-Microsoft Research has developed several prominent opens-source tools for causality.
+Microsoft Research has developed several prominent open-source tools for causality.
-Yesterday, they organized a community workshop for the tools they have developed.
+Yesterday, they organized a [community workshop](https://www.microsoft.com/en-us/research/event/community-workshop-on-dowhy-econml/) for the tools they have developed.
 It was held online, featuring renowned researchers and a large audience.

-At the National Observatory of Athens, we are interested in using causal machine learning for sustainable agricultural decision-making (see relevant post).
-In our work, we have in fact primarily used Microsoft's EconML for CATE estimation.
+At the National Observatory of Athens, we are interested in using causal machine learning for sustainable agricultural decision-making (see relevant [post](https://ggiannarakis.github.io/blog/cates-for-agri/)).
+In our work, we have in fact primarily used Microsoft's [EconML](https://github.com/microsoft/EconML) for CATE estimation.

 Following a one-on-one call with Microsoft Researchers, we were selected to present in the Breakout Discussions part of the workshop, representing the sustainability sector.